Monday, May 27, 2024

 from a flower’s fat sorrow,

-do either your beard
+do your beard

 or your bruises

-mean to masquerade
+begin to masquerade

 as faith or even masculinity?